0xdea/rhabdomancer/README.md

 * Blazing fast, headless user experience courtesy of IDA Pro and Binarly's idalib Rust bindings.
 * Support for C/C++ binary targets compiled for any architecture implemented by IDA Pro.
-* Bad API function call locations are printed to stdout and marked with comments in the IDB.
+* Bad API function call locations are printed to stdout and marked in the IDB.
 * Known bad API functions are grouped in tiers of badness to help prioritize the audit work.

 ## Blog post